dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 ##### 2.3.4.1 SKOS vs OWL decision rule (flat vs inheriting)

 - Use **SKOS concept schemes** when the hierarchy is flat or tree-only (no property inheritance, no logical class expressions), when the terms act as picklist codes, and when you **do not need** to instantiate them as classes in data (i.e., they remain terminology values).
-- Use **OWL classes** when you need property inheritance, logical constraints, class expressions, or when downstream data will type individuals with the term (e.g., `rdf:type gcdfos:StockAssessment`).
+- Use **OWL classes** when you need property inheritance, logical constraints, class expressions, or when downstream data will type individuals with the term (e.g., `rdf:type gcdfo:StockAssessment`).
 - Do **not** mix the two: a SKOS concept is an individual of `skos:Concept`; it is not a class.
 If you believe a term must be both, pause and record an ADR before introducing punning.
 - Default posture: SKOS for code lists; OWL for behavioral/logical models.
 If in doubt, ask “Will this term ever need class-level semantics or property inheritance?”
 If yes → OWL; if no and hierarchy is purely lexical → SKOS.

 ##### 2.3.4.2 Theme / module annotation for navigation

 - Tag every OWL class, property, and SKOS concept with a **theme/module annotation** to aid navigation and review.
-- Annotation property: `gcdfos:theme` (annotation property) with values drawn from the SKOS concept scheme `:ThemeScheme` (defined in `ontology/dfo-salmon.ttl`; definitions in `docs/context/themes-modules.md`).
+- Annotation property: `gcdfo:theme` (annotation property) with values drawn from the SKOS concept scheme `:ThemeScheme` (defined in `ontology/dfo-salmon.ttl`; definitions in `docs/context/themes-modules.md`).
 - Cardinality: 1–3 per term; choose the smallest set that reflects the owning bounded context.
 - Keep the annotation purely descriptive (no reasoning expected).
 Do not use it in logical axioms or SHACL constraints.
 - Validation: `robot query --input ontology/dfo-salmon.ttl --query scripts/sparql/theme-coverage.rq reports/theme-coverage.tsv` should return no rows; values must be members of `:ThemeScheme`.